ajourneythroughdatascience/deep-dives/data-science/polars-a-lightning-fast-dataframe-library-for-python-and-rust/polars-a-lightning-fast-dataframe-library-for-python-and-rust.md

 ---
 # Lazy execution
 As we mentioned earlier, *lazy* operations don't execute until we call `collect`.
-This allows `polars` to optimize/reorder the query which may lead to faster queries or less type errors.
+This allows `Polars` to optimize/reorder the query which may lead to faster queries or less type errors.

-There are two main ways for *lazy-reading* a `.csv` file in `polars`:
+There are two main ways for *lazy-reading* a `.csv` file in `Polars`:

 - Using `pl.scan_csv()`
 - Using `pl.read_csv().lazy()`